The House Democratic leader highlighted Square’s women-friendly initiatives and encouraged other companies to follow their lead.

 Want to know how to break down barriers to female advancement?
-Then ask a woman who’s busted through every glass ceiling around to reach the pinnacle of national politics!
+Ask a woman who’s busted through every glass ceiling around to reach the pinnacle of national politics.

 Square employees, female merchants, and Square CEO and Twitter co-founder Jack Dorsey (and Women 2.0!) gathered at Square headquarters yesterday to discuss initiatives to encourage women’s participation in the workplace and tech sphere with House Minority Leader Nancy Pelosi.

-The group of female Square employees and women small business owners shared brief stories on some of the hardships they’ve faced while being a woman in tech, while House minority leader Pelosi and the Square executives highlighted their efforts to battle back against these problems — and Women 2.0 was there to listen in!
+The group of female Square employees and women small business owners shared brief stories on some of the hardships they’ve faced while being a woman in tech, while House minority leader Pelosi and the Square executives highlighted their efforts to battle back against these problems.

 How to Mint More Coders

 Square additionally used the opportunity to announce their first year of Code Camp for high school girls and their second year of Code Camp for college women.
 The initiative, led by Square employees Rachel Constable and Vanessa Slavich, is aimed at strengthening young women’s coding and leadership skills.
 The high school Code Camp has the additional goal of helping prep girls for the AP Computer Science exam (though frustratingly, the number of US high schools teaching the subject is declining).

 “Today, 18% of computing jobs in the U.S. are held by women,” Square CFO Sarah Friar said in an official statement.
 “We created Code Camp to encourage more women to enter careers in technology and empower a new generation of entrepreneurs.”